You are the founder of SM Spedition. Where did you gain the experience in the TSL branch and were you not afraid of starting your own business?

 Sm Spedition is in active in the transport business.
 Could you tell us something about the core activities of the company?

 To keep it short – SM Spedition currently has large experience in the TSL business which is why we have focused on international forwarding, but also on transport itself by using our own fleet of trucks.
-By using years-long contracts on the market we gain transport orders for shipping goods which we either sell to polish carriers or we use our own trucks and coordinate their transports so that the end result is a route of at least 5-6 thousand kilometers.
+By using years-long contracts on the market we gain transport orders for shipping goods which we then transport with our trucks or the trucks of our own subcontractors while coordinating the transports so that the end result is a route of at least 5-6 thousand kilometers.

 There is a large number of small forwarding companies operating in Poland.
 Some say that it ruins the market.
 How would you comment on this trend?